 Infertility is the biological inability of a man or woman to reproduce by natural means.
 It is a state where a woman is either unable to conceive or unable to carry a pregnancy to full term.
-Women who are fertile, experience ovulation which is the fertile period for them.
+Fertile women, experience ovulation which is the fertile period for them.
 Rest of the time, they are naturally infertile.
 Infertility is referred to as childlessness in women of reproductive age.
 Women between the age of 24 and 30 are most fertile and this fertile state starts diminishing after 30 years of age.
-Some get pregnant upto 40 years of age but usually a late pregnancy is accompanied by complications.
+Some get pregnant up to 40 years of age but usually, late pregnancy is accompanied by complications.
 Male fertility is maximum at 25 years of age and diminishes after 40 years.

 A couple is called infertile when they fail to conceive even after 12 months of unprotected sexual intercourse.
 The issue could be with a single partner or a culmination of different factors.

 There are various reasons why women are infertile.
 Some of these are:

 - Ovulation issues: A woman ovulating regularly is considered fertile.
 There are cases when some women do not ovulate regularly or sometimes do not ovulate at all.
 There could be an issue with the ovary.
 Sometimes, the quality of the egg that is produced is not good and so not conducive for fertilization.
 A thyroid problem also affects ovulation and in turn fertility.

 - Genes: If there is a history of infertility in the family, the chances are higher that you too will have issues in getting pregnant.

 - Problems in the uterus: Women are unable to conceive because there is a problem with the uterus or the fallopian tube.
 The cervix or the fallopian tubes could have been damaged during surgery.
 Also, there could be fibroids in the uterus which may hinder conception.
 Cells which are normally found in the uterus grow elsewhere in the body.